VoltDB/voltdb/examples/metrocard/README.md

 - Card generation (during the initialization)
 - Card Swipes (during the benchmark)

 Optionally, the project can export data using the HTTP connector.
-There's a simple webserver included that acts as destination for the exported rows of data. **Please also take a look at the `README` at the `web-node` folder.**
+There's a simple webserver included that acts as destination for the exported rows of data.

 Quickstart
 ---------------------------